Welcome to St. Thecla Catholic School! This school is the answer to your prayers!

 Absent Work: Students will be given sufficient time to complete their absent work.
 They have been instructed and shown where to place their work.

-Technology: I use the SMART Board every day, and students have many opportunities to revise and edit both sentences & paragraphs on the SMART Board.
+Technology: I use the SMART Board every day, and students have many opportunities to revise and edit both sentences & paragraphs from the SMART Board.
 I present Power Points, notes, graphics, journal prompts, and learning concepts along with objectives on the SMART Board.
 Chrome books are implemented when doing research and practice exercises in grammar, vocabulary, and writing.

 Assessments: Quizzes and tests are given in all of my classes.
 Test/quiz dates are announced to the students in advance unless a Pop Quiz is being given.
 Homework, daily work in class, projects, notes, and effort are also forms of assessments that I use in all of my classes.